 ⓘ TIP: If you enjoy events and shows, check the playbill to see what is going on for the evening.
 The theater offers both local and international entertainment.

-At the far end of the walkway is the square for Il Mercato, Civitavecchia’s traditional market.
-It’s fun to wander through local markets to see what appeals to the locals.
+The walkway ends at Piazza San Margherita, a town square best known for Mercato di San Lorenzo, Civitavecchia's traditional market.
+It's fun to wander through local markets to see what appeals to the locals.

-Civitavecchia’s historic center, centro storico, is almost completely free of tourists.
-This makes for some nice atmospheric shots.
-Ancient Piazza Leandra enchanted us with all its well-trod cobbles, weathered green shutters and laundry hung out to dry.
+Civitavecchia's historic center, Centro Storico, is almost completely free of tourists.
+This makes for some lovely atmospheric shots.
+Ancient Piazza Leandra enchanted us with all its well-trod cobbles, weathered homes, and laundry hung out to dry.

 Like many others in town, this Baroque church has beautiful frescoes.
 However, it is probably the only church that has a balustrade from the stern of a boat inside, and that is what it is best known for.
 It is also home to a wooden statue of the resurrected Christ, which they carry in the Easter Procession.